nitinnandansingh/TheGuardianTask_HolidayCheck/README.md

 #### `fetch_articles`

-Fetches articles based on a query and date range.
+Fetches articles based on a search query and date range.

 - **Parameters**:
   - `api_key`: API key for The Guardian.